Cepher-Bible/Kjv-Style-Covenant-Just/README.md

 ## The Quick LLM Test

 Copy/paste this read.me and Engine Source code in and see what they say.
+(LLMs/Ai is increasing overriding the cords and locks and make more and more drift, so be careful with them)

 ## CAE ENGINE1
 https://github.com/Cepher-Bible/Kjv-Style-Covenant-Just/blob/main/ENGINE/Technicals/ENGINE1/CAE-ENGINE1.json